KEYC-TV: History

 However, what would become of the Mankato market was sandwiched between Minneapolis–Saint Paul (channels 2, 4, 5, 9, and 11) to the north, Rochester (channels 3, 6, and 10) to the east, Sioux Falls (channels 2, 5, 11, and 13) to the west, and Des Moines (channels 5, 8, 11, and 13) to the southeast.
 This created a large "doughnut" in Mankato where there could only be one VHF license.
 KEYC was fortunate enough to gain that license.
-To this day, KEYC is the only full-power TV station based in Mankato, in the 13th smallest TV market (Nielsen DMA #198).
+To this day, KEYC is the only full-power commercial station based in Mankato, in the 13th smallest TV market (Nielsen DMA #198).
+However, KEYC is not without significant competition because outlets from the Twin Cities, the 15th largest market, cover major news and weather events in the region, and their signals are extended into the region via an extensive translator network.

 On July 1, 2007, the station signed on a new second digital subchannel and brought Fox programming to the market for the first time; this subchannel replaced Minneapolis stations WFTC (channel 29) and later KMSP-TV (channel 9), which have both been carried on cable systems in southwestern Minnesota since before the Fox network began operations in 1986.
 KEYC's broadcasts became digital-only effective June 12, 2009.
-It is the sole commercial station in the area that it serves which is ranked as the 13th smallest (ranked #198) out of 210 in the United States.
-However, KEYC is not without significant competition because outlets from the Twin Cities, the 15th largest market, cover major news and weather events in the region, and their signals are extended into the region via an extensive translator network.

 On February 8, 2019, Gray Television announced it was purchasing the United stations, including KEYC.
 In advance of the purchase, Gray assumed control of the station via a local marketing agreement (LMA) on March 1.
 KEYC would be Gray's first station in Minnesota.
 The sale was completed on May 1.

-KEYC-DT2

-KEYC-DT2, branded on air as KEYC Fox, is the Fox-affiliated second digital subchannel of KEYC-TV, broadcasting in 720p high definition on channel 12.2.
-Although the main over-the-air signal of KMSP-TV barely reaches Mankato proper, it is simulcast over K35KI-D in nearby St. James through the local municipal-operated Cooperative TV (CTV) network of translators; KMSP-TV is also offered locally in Mankato on channel 9 on both Charter Spectrum and Consolidated Communications.

-In November 2017, KEYC-DT2 was upgraded to 720p HD; it had previously been in 480i widescreen standard definition.